usnistgov/REFPROP-wrappers/wrappers/Mathcad/README.md

 # Mathcad REFPROP Wrapper

-The initial Mathcad wrapper was created by Jeff Henning of the Naval Nuclear Laboratory (NNL) and provided to the RefProp community here with agreement from NNL.
-Patrick Fourspring (NNL) facilitated the agreement, which also included release of a Mathematica (Wolfram Language) wrapper package.
+The initial Mathcad wrapper was created by Jeff Henning of the Naval Nuclear Laboratory (NNL) and provided to the REFPROP community here with agreement from NNL.
+Patrick Fourspring (NNL) facilitated the agreement, which also included release of a Mathematica (Wolfram Language) wrapper package, also located in this repository.

 ## Overview

-The Mathcad wrapper provides a diverse range of add-in functions (all beginning with *rp_*) that make subsequent calls to the NIST RefProp DLL.
-These wrapper functions will retrieve the requested fluid properties (based on the function name) for a specific fluid material and state point (based on the input parameters).
-Utility functions are also provided for retrieving and setting specific NIST RefProp parameters and version information.
+The Mathcad wrapper provides a diverse range of add-in functions (all beginning with *rp_*) that make subsequent calls to the NIST REFPROP DLL.
+These wrapper functions will retrieve the requested fluid properties for a specific fluid material and state point (based on the input parameters).
+Utility functions are also provided for retrieving and setting specific NIST REFPROP parameters and version information.

-This repository contains the source for building the Mathcad 15 and/or Mathcad Prime wrappers for the NIST RefProp materials library using a community or professional version of Microsoft Visual Studio with Visual C++.
-This wrapper code, starting with version 2.0, uses [REFPROP-headers](https://github.com/CoolProp/REFPROP-headers) to make call directly to the REFPROP.dll (or REFPROP64.dll) when NIST RefProp 9.1 or later is installed.
+This repository contains the source for building the Mathcad Prime and/or Legacy Mathcad wrappers for the NIST REFPROP materials library using a community or professional version of Microsoft Visual Studio with Visual C++.
+This wrapper code, starting with version 2.0, uses [REFPROP-headers](https://github.com/CoolProp/REFPROP-headers) to make calls directly to the Legacy API functions in REFPROP.dll (or REFPRP64.dll) when NIST REFPROP 9.1 or later is installed.
+Version 2.1 contains significant enhancements to implement the High-Level API when NIST REFPROP 10.0 or later is installed.
 PTC Mathcad only runs on the MS Windows platform.

 ------

 ## Prerequisites

+The prerequisites for building and running the REFPROP add-in for Mathcad are:

-    - Mathcad Prime (version 3.0 or later; tested up to version 8.0.0.0) (see NOTE)
+1. Mathcad Prime (tested up to version 8.0.0.0) (_see NOTE_)
-    - MS Visual Studio 2015 or later
+2. MS Visual Studio 2015 or later (_Professional or Community editions_)
-    - NIST REFPROP 9.1 or later (available from NIST)
+3. NIST REFPROP 9.1 or later ( _available from [NIST](https://www.nist.gov/srd/refprop)_ ), but REFPROP 10 is preferred

+The ability to download a pre-compiled windows DLL is being investigated, eliminating the second requirement above.

     NOTE: While Legacy Mathcad 15 is no longer supported or distributed by PTC, 32-bit versions of this library can still be built for those who still have perpetual licenses of Mathcad 15.
-However, compilation for Mathcad 15 is no longer being tested here.
+However, compilation for Mathcad 15 is no longer being tested nor supported or developed.
 ------

 ## Building the Mathcad Prime Custom Function DLL